How To Properly Handle Your Quarterly Sales Tax Analysis as an Online Seller

 Calculating the amount owed for Quarterly Sales Tax

-Firstly, you must note the total sales within the quarter you are paying.
+Firstly, you must note the total sales within the quarter you pay.
 This is a requirement for state tax agencies, even with tax-exempted products.
-You will also have to add the total amount of cash refunds returned to customers.
+You will also have to add the total cash refunds returned to customers.
 Any transactions and sales made to tax-exempted organizations must also be tracked and recorded on the sales tax form.
 After subtracting the total amount refunded to customers from the gross sales within the said quarter, the result will be the number of taxable sales to be paid.

 Sales Tax Rate

 The sales tax rate varies from state to state, with local governments sometimes authorized to collect local taxes.
 Once you determine the sales tax rate within a specific state, multiply it by the taxable sales you computed.
 It will be the amount you owe for the tax period.

 However, some states authorize their local governments to administer local sales tax.
 These taxes are meant to diversify a local area’s revenue sources and reduce their reliance on the state.
 Business owners may be affected more as it increases sales tax.
 Add the amount stipulated to the state sales tax computation if you are in a state with a local option sales tax imposed.
 Below is an example where your business pays sales tax in a state that authorizes local sales taxes.

 For example, let’s say you have about $120,000 in taxable sales within West Virginia, which has a sales tax rate of 6%.
 After multiplying both values, you will come out with a sales tax of $7,200.